How to Cure & Store Potatoes

 curing potatoes in a cool, dark place

-If you don’t have the option of slotted shelving or something that is conducive to airflow, be sure to rotate the potatoes every couple of days throughout the curing process to make sure the entire skin is exposed to air.
-When I’m not photographing pictures of my potatoes curing, I drape a thin sheet over the edge of the shelf to block out as much light as possible.
+If you don’t have the option of slotted shelving or something conducive to airflow, rotate the potatoes every couple of days throughout the curing process to ensure the entire skin is exposed to air.
+I drape a thin sheet over the edge of the shelf to block out as much light as possible.

 Step 4: Store Potatoes in Shavings